Share this post:

 Let’s go discover more about Amorgos!

 Boasting a mind-blowing natural landscape, minimal Cycladic architecture, mysterious caves, and fabulous clear blue waters, Amorgos island is one of the hidden gems of the Cyclades.
-Untouched by mass tourism, Amorgos is the perfect holidays destination for those who seek privacy and tranquility, as well for nature lovers!
+Untouched by mass tourism, Amorgos is the perfect holiday destination for those who seek privacy and tranquility, as well as for nature lovers!
 The hiking trails that cross the island are perfect for exploring the nature of Amorgos, while secluded Amorgos beaches are ideal for naturists!

 The most important sightseeing in Amorgos is the Monastery of Panagia Hozoviotissa, an amazing monastery constructed against a rocky mountain.
 Its simple Cycladic architecture along with its amazing location and the breathtaking sea view makes this Monastery one of the most emblematic constructions in Greece!